In this guide, we’ll discuss what to look for in a headless CMS built for modern commerce, from ease of use to integration and scalability.

 There is no universal winner.
 The “best” CMS depends on your specific requirements and strategic goals.
 What works perfectly for one brand might be a poor fit for another.

 Some teams need full control over the front end and back end.
 Others want simplicity and speed to market.
-You might prioritize localization, headless architecture, or deep integrations with your internal systems.
+You might prioritize localization, headless CMS architecture, or deep integrations with your internal systems.

 It all comes down to context.
 The best setup is the one that aligns with you.